*Updated August 22, 2024.

 Cast your lines in the Lake George Area.
-If you remembered to pack your fishing pole and tackle box on vacation, here are some freshwater fishing hotspots for you to check during the season or on Free Fishing Days.
+If you remembered to pack your fishing pole and tackle box on vacation, here are some freshwater fishing hotspots for you to check out during the season or on Free Fishing Days.

 Free Fishing Days